KeyForge: Development

 KeyForge was released November 15, 2018, with prerelease events taking place earlier in the month.
 On the same day the KeyForge Master Vault app and website were launched to help players keep track of decks.

-In June 22 2022, it was announced that Ghost Galaxy had acquired KeyForge from Fantasy Flight Games.
+On June 22, 2022, it was announced that Ghost Galaxy had acquired KeyForge from Fantasy Flight Games.
+Ghost Galaxy ran a Gamefound campaign to fund the release of the sixth KeyForge set, Winds of Exchange, in September 2022.
+The campaign raised over US$1 million.

 Spin-off media

 In 2020, an anthology of science fantasy short stories set on the Crucible was released called Tales from the Crucible.

+Also in 2020, Fantasy Flight Games released an expansion for their generic tabletop roleplaying game Genesys called Secrets of the Crucible, based on the setting created in the KeyForge game.

 Reception

 IGN described the game as "a bold new idea and a vastly different kind of game format", but questioned the randomization model, speculating that "people won’t be spending tons of money on single rare cards, but that may have been replaced with spending tons of money on random deck boxes in the hopes of getting lucky with a great card combination."
-Polygon called the game "remarkable" in a hands-on demo and suggested that it "has its work cut out for it just in establishing a marketplace presence".
+Polygon called the game "remarkable" in a hands-on demo and suggested that it "has its work cut out for it just in establishing a marketplace presence."

 Upon release, the game was well received.
 Tom Vasel of The Dice Tower said the decks in the initial core set "feel balanced" and praised the unique aspects of the game and the gameplay.

 KeyForge won both the Fan and Academy selected Best Collectible Card Game awards at the 2019 Origins Awards.